-- (a) Provident Fund contributions; and - (b) Standard Death and Funeral Scheme contributions.
+(a) Provident Fund contributions; and

+(b) Standard Death and Funeral Scheme contributions.
 Refer to clause 6.3 of ADDENDUM 1.

-PHASE FOUR: As from October of the fourth year of registration no employee being paid less than the national minimum hourly rate of pay, as prescribed in ADDENDUM 2 or ADDENDUM 3 and the payment of either of the Sick Benefit Societies contributions, if applicable, as prescribed in ADDENDUM 1.
+PHASE FOUR: As from October of the fourth year of registration

+All the provisions of the prevailing Agreement administered by this Council shall become applicable, including the payment of 100% of the minimum hourly rates of pay, subject to no employee being paid less than the national minimum hourly rate of pay, as prescribed in ADDENDUM 2 or ADDENDUM 3 and the payment of either of the Sick Benefit Societies contributions, if applicable, as prescribed in ADDENDUM 1.